bchabrier/zibase/README.md

 Connection to a Zibase
 ----------------------

-In order to communicate with a Zibase it is necessary to connect to a given Zibase.
+In order to communicate with a Zibase it is necessary to connect to it by instanciating the `ZiBase` class.
 For this, the IP address `zibaseIP` and the credentials  `deviceId` and `token` of the Zibase are needed.

 ```javascript
 var Zibase = new zibase.ZiBase(